cisco/elsy/examples/java-note-service/README.md

 The key things this example illustrates are:

-- Using `lc` to build a mvn-based microservice.
+- Using elsy to build a mvn-based microservice.
-- Using the `lc` mvn template with a custom mvn version
+- Using the elsy mvn template with a custom mvn version
 - Ensuring specific order of operations when running blackbox-tests; this example is configured to ensure that the server and blackbox-tests will not start until the mysql database is ready.